juice10n/gtm-brain-public/README.md

 ## Currently

-Exploring commercial leader roles at AI-native companies, late-seed through Series A. If you're a founder ready to build the commercial engine around what's working - or one already in motion and trying to figure out what's not - reach out.
+Exploring commercial leader roles at AI-native startups.
+If you're a founder ready to build the commercial engine around what's working - or one already in motion and trying to figure out what's not - reach out.

 [linkedin.com/in/justinnychay](https://linkedin.com/in/justinnychay)